 - Include relevant data only.
 Do not add information that has no relevance to the purpose of your chart.
 For example, if we are analyzing trends for the last 10 years, anything beyond that timeframe interferes with the chart’s ability to help the audience understand your point and goal.

 - Consolidate data if your goal is to persuade.
 Make it easy for your audience to see the trend that supports your claim.
 Make it obvious.

 - Choose the right chart.
 Each quantitative chart presents information differently.
 For example, if your goal is to quickly compare data points, a bar chart might succeed where a pie chart may fail.

 Geetesh: Is there any scenario in which users may be better off using graphics other than charts on their slides — or a different type of chart other than the usual bar, column, and pie charts?

-See Also: The Powerful Presentation Graphics Guarantee by Mike Parkinson
+You May Also Like: The Powerful Presentation Graphics Guarantee, by Mike Parkinson